srp33/WishBuilder/instructions.md

   source deactivate WishBuilderDependencies
 ```

-4. Before you submit, please comment out the environment.
+D. Before you submit, please comment out the environment.
 Remember this environment is created for the supercomputer and is not on the container, so if you try to activate the environment in your code this container will not find it.
 You can easily download the needed software without making the environment.
 For example:

 ```
   #source activate WishBuilderDependencies